Particl-Community/academy/in-depth/indepth_mp_explained.rst

 Trustless Setup
 ---------------

-:term:`Particl Marketplace` is a based on a completely trustless setup.
-That means that it doesn't require participants to know or trust each other, or a third-party, for the platform to function.
+:term:`Particl Marketplace` is based on a completely trustless setup.
+That means that it doesn't require participants to know or trust each other or a third-party for the platform to function.

 Additionally, a trustless setup implies that no single entity has any authority or special power over the platform.
-Actions executed by the platforms follow a rigid set of rules that are open for all to see.
+Instead, actions executed by the platforms follow a rigid set of rules that are open for all to see.

 In general, trustless setups, such as :term:`Particl Marketplace`, require a learning curve because they operate differently from traditional, trust-based setups (i.e., eBay).